nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.4.
 View : `view`

+To get to the [`Applicant Profile Panel`](#314-applicant-profile--applicant-profile-panel) mentioned earlier, use this command from the [`Applicant List Panel`](#313-applicant-list--applicant-list-panel).
+Over here, you can take a closer look at the application and comments of an applicant.

-Brings you to the profile panel of the applicant at the specified index.
+This command brings you to the profile panel of the applicant at the specified index.

 Format: `view INDEX`